mjrdnk/captioner/README.md

 npm start
 ```

-Navigate to localhost:3000 from Chrome and after being prompted to enable your microphone it will convert the client's voice to text on the screen.
+Navigate to the URL: localhost:3000 from Chrome.
+After being prompted to enable your microphone, it will convert the client's microphone
+input to text on the screen.

 # compatibility
 Browser compatibility for now: Chrome.